saad-khan-rind/NOSAtmosphereEffect/README.md

 ## ⚠️ Device Support & Disclaimer

 **Current Testing Status:**
-This application has currently been tested **exclusively on the Samsung Galaxy S25 Ultra**.
+This application has currently been tested **exclusively on the Samsung Galaxy S25 Ultra and Pixel 7a**.

-While it may work on other Android devices running Android 16 (API 36), behavior on different manufacturers' skins (Pixel UI, OxygenOS, etc.) is not guaranteed.
+While it may work on other Android devices running Android 16 (API 36), behavior on different manufacturers' skins (FuntouchOS, OxygenOS, etc.) is not guaranteed.

 ## Usage Guide